 Finally, the CSSF has issued guidance on reverse solicitation and marketing in respect of AIFs in Luxembourg.10

 Where the securities of a closed-end foreign investment fund that does not qualify as an AIF are offered to the public in Luxembourg, a prospectus must be published in compliance with Regulation 2017/1129/EU on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (the Prospectus Regulation) and the Law of 16 July 2019 on prospectuses for securities (the Prospectus Law).

 Investment funds can generally opt for the mutual funds (FCP) or the investment company form.
 The choice of legal form depends on the applicable product law, corporate governance or tax requirements among other considerations.

-An FCP is similar to a unit trust in the UK or a mutual fund in the US.
+An FCP is similar to a unit trust in the United Kingdom or a mutual fund in the United States.
 It is organised as an incorporated co-proprietorship whose joint owners are only liable up to the amount they have committed or contributed to the FCP.
 Because it has no legal personality, an FCP must be managed by a Luxembourg management company.